 We are to pledge to Him everything we are, and everything we have.
 It is no wonder that Jesus said this way is difficult, because that is not the way we are by nature.
 By nature we are always looking out to protect the self and those things that we hold dear, and so He is telling us that we have to hold Him dear above everything else; otherwise our following of Him may not work.

-And then in Matthew 10, He added to this that we have to do this daily.
+In Matthew 10, He added to this that we have to do this daily.
 We have to pick up our cross and follow Him, and the cross symbolizes anything, any kind of pain, any kind of sacrifice that comes our way as a result of following after Him, and so the stakes here are high.
 In one sense they are every bit as high, if not higher, than the 56 signers of the Declaration of Independence.
 Everything is on the line for us in that regard.

-I want to return in thought to the Revolutionary War again because one must not forget that when those battles were fought we were not even a country.
+I want to return in thought to the Revolutionary War again because one must not forget that when those battles were fought, we were not even a country.
 We were only colonies of England, and we were not united, and as such, a great deal of organization between the thirteen colonies did not exist.
 The only thing that held them together was a common vision and a commitment to concepts within that vision—concepts that they incidentally held as ideals that were worth sacrificing for.

 The colonies had no central government.
 They had no standing army.
 All they had was a fighting force made up of the thirteen state militias and promises from the leadership of those thirteen colonies to supply whatever they could.
 Their promises were more or less vague declarations, because none of the leadership of any of the colonies was sure that they could actually back what they promised.